 He has collaborated with artists such as Johannes Kalitzke, Franck Ollu, Edmond de Stoutz, Titus Engel, Ondrej Kukal, Eri Klass, David Danzmayr, Noam Zur, Christoph Escher, Oswald Sallaberger, José María Sánchez Verdú, Michel Galante, Rohan de Saram, Michele Marelli, Frank Stadler Quartett, Siegfried Mauser, Esther Kretzinger, Hansjörg Schellenberger, Lavard Skou-Larsen, Georg Friedrich Haas, Toshio Hosokawa, Vinko Globokar, Matthias Spahlinger, José Manuel López López, Roberto Rusconi, Andor Losonczy, Nicolas Tzortzis, Branka Popovic, Marco Döttlinger, Christoph Herndler, Pascal Dusapin, Sir Harrisson Birtwistle, Beat Furrer, Manos Tsangaris, Rudy Vistel, Omara Portuondo, Héctor Ulyses Passarella, Gerald Endstrasser, Tim Collins and Wayne Darling.

-Georges-Emmanuel Schneider plays on a Nicolas Lupot of 1810.
-It is one of the rare six models that the French master built after the fashion of Guarneri del Gesù.
+Georges plays on a Nicolas Lupot violin from 1810.
+It is one only six models in existence which the French master crafted in homage to the instruments of Guarneri del Gesù.
 Georges also owns an electric violin and a violinophone which form his versatile “sound ensemble”.